voberle/adventofcode/README.md

 My *Advent Of Code* code.

-It contains the solutions to all years from 2015 to 2023 so far.
+It contains the solutions from all years since 2015.

 ## Template